Nutrition

 Two thousand years ago, the Roman naturalist Pliny the Elder described the oak as the "tree which first produced food for mortal man."

-In California, where oak trees are abundant, many Native Americans took advantage of them and, according to USDA plant botanist Kat Anderson, acorns were the staff of life for these people for millennia.
+In California, where oak trees are abundant, many Native Americans took advantage of them.
+According to USDA plant botanist Kat Anderson, acorns have been the staff of life for these people for millennia.

 Indigenous people in other western states also made extensive use of acorns, with one tribe curing them in human urine over a period of six months.
 They became known as "chinook olives," which they regarded as the greatest of all delicacies.